AlexanderSkrock/camunda-modeler-provisioner/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Static Badge](https://img.shields.io/badge/OS-Windows-green)](https://img.shields.io/badge/OS-Windows-green) ![Static Badge](https://img.shields.io/badge/OS-Linux-gray) ![Static Badge](https://img.shields.io/badge/OS-Mac-red) [![node](https://img.shields.io/node/v/passport.svg)](https://github.com/alexanderskrock/camunda-modeler-provisioner) ![Build](https://github.com/alexanderskrock/camunda-modeler-provisioner/actions/workflows/node.js.yml/badge.svg)
 # camunda-modeler-provisioner
-> Setup a Camunda Modeler in any version preconfigured for your needs in no-time!
+> Set up a Camunda Modeler in any version preconfigured for your needs in no-time!

 My vision is to provide an automated way of installation and configuration trough IDE or CLI to help in a multitude of use cases.
 No matter if you try to reproduce a bug, test your changes to a modeler extension, test your changes to element templates or modify bpmn files in your current project this tool should be your choice!